mccpy/hw-4-Beatris/README.md

 Two remarks before we start:

-Often, one speaks of the "hypersphere in 200 dimensions", and we will also need the "hypercylinder".
+Often, one speaks of the "hypersphere in 200 dimensions", and we will also need the "   ".
 In this homework, we simply leave out the "hyper", and speak of "spheres" in d dimensions and "cylinders" in d dimensions.
 You will discover, among others, that the disk is a two-dimensional sphere, and that the square is a two-dimensional cylinder (see below).
 Of course there are precise mathematical definitions.
 In particular, we consider unit spheres and unit cylinders.
 In one dimension, normally, one speaks of a "length", in two dimensions, we have an "area", and in three dimensions, there are "volumes".
 In this homework, we speak of "volume" for all these measures.
 A "volume", in our definition, has no units (like cm^3) and, although it might sound strange to some of you, we may compare volumes across different dimensions.

 Some mathematical definitions, and some discussion: